Sensors

 To check that the USB device exists, use the command

-If the device exists, the terminal will echo /dev/RPLIDAR.
+If the device exists, the command will print something of the form

 Installing